jlgutenson/rathcelon/README.md

 RathCelon can be ran from a command prompt in two ways.

 ### Running with a JSON
-The first is by creating an input JSON file like the one below:
+The first is by creating an input JSON file like the one below.
+Note that if you are on a PC, the `\` in your path need to be changed to '/' in the JSON file:

 ```json
 {